labd/commercetools-go-sdk/README.md

 }
 ```

+## Generating code

+To generate code do the following steps:
+- pip install pyyaml
+- make generate

 ## Service implementation

 At the moment the SDK has service coverage for primarily Terraform configuration use-cases, for example declaring API Extensions, Subscriptions and Project Settings.
 Broader coverage will be implemented if our use-cases require it or via contributions of course!